 From Year 7 through to Year 13 students are encouraged to actively develop knowledge and skills that contribute to their preparations for the world of employment across a range of subjects, tutor time and dedicated focus days.
 Activities, including business and enterprise projects as well as workshops and specialist speakers, support our provision for our students.

 All students from Year 7 to Year 13 are able to create their own personal account with the online Cascaid software packages that include Launchpad (suitable for KS3), Kudos and Careerscape (suitable for KS3, 4 and 5).
 Students can use this software to consider how their skills and interests relate to the world of careers opportunities available.
-In order to ensure all students have 24/7 access to resources that support CEIAG, there are dedicated areas in both the Student and Parent Portals for Careers as well as links to the online software package.
+In order to ensure all students have 24/7 access to resources that support CEIAG, there is a dedicated area in the Learning Gateway for Careers which enables both parents/carers and students to access information relating to employment, higher and further education, apprenticeships and training.
+The Careers section in Barton Court’s secure Learning Gateway includes Local Market Information (LMI), recent careers digital publications, links to useful online resources to support the creation of CVs, personal statements, as well as links to online software package and careers tools available.

-CXK Personal Advisors can work with you to help prepare your son or daughter for the future.
-There might be particular times when you need our help, for example when your son or daughter:
+CXK Personal Advisors can work with parents/carers to help prepare their son or daughter for the future.
+There might be particular times when it is useful to have independent professional help and guidance, for example when one’s son or daughter: